UTFOIL/Vectorization-Public/README.md

 Copied here for reference:
 ```
+function [ time_stamp, ROI_names ] = vectorize_V200( varargin )
 %% Vectorize_V200 - Samuel Alexander Mihelic - Novemeber 8th, 2018
+% VECTORIZE( ) prompts the user at the command window for all required inputs.
+It first asks
+%     whether to vectorize a new batch of images or continue with a previous batch.
+A batch is a
+%     group of images that the VECTORIZE function organizes together with two properties:
 %
+%         1) The same set of input parameters applies to every image in a batch.
+%
+%         2) The images in a batch are processed in parallel at each step of the vectorization.
+%            (see Methods below for descriptions of the four steps in the vectorization algorithm).
+%
+%       If the user continues with a previous batch, VECTORIZE prompts the user to select a previous
+%       batch folder with data to recycle.
+%
+%       Alternatively, if the user starts a new batch, VECTORIZE prompts the user to select a folder
+%       with some image file(s) to be vectorized.
+It makes a new batch folder in a location
+%       specified by the user.
+%
+%     In either case, VECTORIZE prompts the user for a few logistical inputs: which vectorization
+%     step(s) to execute, what previous data or settings (if any) to recycle, which visual(s) to
+%     output (if any), and whether or not to open a graphical curator interface.
+It also prompts the
+%     user for workflow-specific parameters: It displays imported parameters for review, and prompts
+%     the user for any missing required parameters.
+VECTORIZE writes any outputs to the batch
+%     folder with a time stamp of the form YYMMDD_HHmmss.
+%
+%   Conventions:  Greater values in the IMAGE_MATRIX correspond to greater vascular signal
+%                 The IMAGE_MATRIX dimensions correspond to the physical dimensions y, x, and z
+%                 (1,x,z) is the top  border of the x-y image at height z
+%                 (y,1,z) is the left border of the x-y image at height z
+%                 (y,x,1) is the x-y image nearest to the objective
+%
+%   Supported input image file types: .tif
+%
+% For in-line function calls that do not require manual interfacing (e.g. for writing wrapper
+% functions or for keeping a concise record of VECTORIZE function calls in a script file), see the
+% Optional Input, Logistical Parameters, and Workflow Specific Parameters Sections.
+%
+% Note:  For more organizational/navigational control over this document in MATLAB:
+%           1) open the Preferences Window                                       (HOME>>PREFERENCES)
+%           2) enable Code Folding for Sections              (MATLAB>>Editor/Debugger>>Code Folding)
+%           3) fold all of the sections in this document                                    (ctrl,+)
+%
 %% ------------------------------------------- Overview -------------------------------------------
 %
-% The purpose of the vectorization algorithm is to convert a grayscale, 3D image of vasculature (see
+% The purpose of the vectorization algorithm is to convert a grayscale, 3D image of vasculature to a
-% Inputs section) to a vectorized model of the vascular components.
-The output model consists of a
+% vectorized model of the vascular components.
+With the vectorized objects in hand, many analyses
-% list of many spherical objects with 3D-position (x,y,z), radius (r), and a contrast metric (c, see
-% Methods section).
-These objects are vectors because each object is a 5-tuples of real numbers:
-% [x,y,z,r,c].
-The output vectors can then be rendered as a 2- or 3-dimensional image at any
+% are greatly simplified: The output vectors can be rendered as a 2- or 3-dimensional image at any
-% requested resolution, or it could be analyzed for statistical properties such as volume fraction
+% requested resolution, or analyzed for statistical properties such as volume fraction or
-% or bifurcation density.
-With these objects in hand, many analyses are greatly simplified.
-Many
-% such demonstrations and visualizations are automatically output (see Outputs section).
+% bifurcation density.
+These calculations as well as others can be specified using the SpecialOutput
+% input parameter described in the Logistical Parameters section below.
 %
 %% ---------------------------------------- Optional Input ----------------------------------------
 %